Audience Targeting in Feature Flags

 2288

-When setting, the values to be input or selected and the description of each button are as follows.
+When configuring targeting rules, the values to be input or selected and the description of each button are as follows.

 1. Property key